Materials donated by Richard Peck between 1985 and 1992.

 This collection is protected by the Copyright Law of the United States (Title 17, U. S. Code).
 Reproductions can be made only if they are to be used for "private study, scholarship, or research."
 It is the user's responsibility to verify copyright ownership and to obtain all necessary permissions prior to the reproduction, publication, or other use of any portion of these materials, other than that noted above.

-Richard Wayne Peck was born April 5, 1934 in Decatur, Illinois.
+Richard Wayne Peck was born April 5, 1934 in Decatur, Illinois to Wayne and Virginia Grey Peck.
 His childhood was a happy one, and good grades in high school won him a scholarship to DePauw University, where he majored in English.
 After a year spent studying abroad at the University of Exeter in Devon, England, he returned to DePauw and received his Bachelor of Arts degree in 1956.
-Following two years' service in the army, Peck returned to college and received his Master of Arts degree from Southern Illinois University in 1959, where he spent two years as an English instructor.
+Following two years' service in the army as a chaplain's assistant in Germany, Peck returned to college and received his Master of Arts degree from Southern Illinois University in 1959.

 Peck taught English in a suburban Chicago high school from 1961 to 1963, and it was here that he first became aware of the special problems of adolescents and identified his potential readers: the quiet, independent-minded students who could be won over to reading.
 This experience with teenagers growing up in rootless suburbia was to profoundly affect Peck's later young adult novels.